skoolkid/skoolkit/sphinx/source/commands.rst

 * ``us-gold`` (Gauntlet II)
 * ``weird-science`` (Flash Beer Trilogy, Ghost Castles, TV-Game)

+.. _tap2sna-load:

+LOAD command
+^^^^^^^^^^^^
-The ``load`` parameter may be used to specify an alternative command line to load the tape in cases where neither 'LOAD ""' nor 'LOAD ""CODE' works.
+The ``load`` simulated LOAD configuration parameter may be used to specify an alternative command line to load the tape in cases where neither 'LOAD ""' nor 'LOAD ""CODE' works.
 Its value is a space-separated list of 'words' (a 'word' being a sequence of any characters other than space), each of which is broken down into a sequence of one or more keypresses.
 If a word contains the '+' symbol, the tokens it separates are converted into keypresses made simultaneously.
 If a word matches a BASIC token, the corresponding sequence of keypresses to produce that token are substituted.
 Otherwise, each character in the word is converted individually into the appropriate keypresses.

 The following special tokens are also recognised: